irissorg/gypsy-traveller-intersectionality/content/02 context/index.md

 ## Terminology

 This resource will use ‘Gypsy/Traveller communities’ throughout, which is in line with the Scottish Government guidance.
 However, in the ‘Our voices’ section this may differ, as each community member will use the expression of self-preference.
 This approach was important to us as it ensures community members feel empowered and heard in a way that makes sense to them.
+However, it is important to note that not all families accept this terminology with some preferring to be defined as ‘Nawken’ (Donaldson, 2020), ‘Traveller’ (Tammi & Cadger, 2017) and ‘Torikker’ (MacDonald, 2009).